 2. When to Vote

-- Absentee: If you requested a ballot, you should be able to mail your ballot (must be postmarked before Nov.
-3), return it in person to the dropbox outside the county auditor's office, or designate someone else to drop it off for you.
+- Absentee: If you requested a ballot before an election, you should be able to mail your ballot, return it in person to the dropbox outside the county auditor's office, or designate someone else to drop it off for you.
 If you decide to vote in person on Election Day and you requested an absentee ballot, you need to bring your absentee ballot to your polling place, where they will ask you to mark it as void, and you can vote with a normal ballot.

 - Election Day voting (in-person): If you prefer to vote in person on election day, you can find your precinct poll location here.
-Polls are open from 7am-9pm on November 3, 2020.
+Polls are open from 7am-9pm on election day.
 Curbside voting is also available as an option for those unable to enter the building.
-Please know that this is a popular election, and you may be in line for quite some time.
 Remember to bring some materials to prove your identity and/or residence, should something fail with your voter registration.
+You can always register to vote on election day if you have the proper identification and proof of residence.

 - If your voting credentials are challenged, you don't have ID, or did not surrender your absentee ballot, then you will need to vote using a provisional ballot.
 Please note that this process is complex, and should only be used when no other option is available.
 To prevent anyone from entering this aspect, we recommend you bring the documents needed to prove your ID with you to the polls.